Kentico/kentico.github.io/README.md

     npm run build
     ```

-The deployment set up and the Azure Function development are described in the [Kentico GitHub wiki](https://github.com/Kentico/kentico.github.io/wiki).
+The deployment setup and the Azure Function development are described in the [Kentico GitHub wiki](https://github.com/Kentico/kentico.github.io/wiki).

 Further information, such as a description of files inside a Gatsby project, can be found in the [Gatsby default starter readme](https://github.com/gatsbyjs/gatsby-starter-default).